Room 265, Legislative Building

 Currently representing the constituency of Saskatoon Centre, David was first elected in November 2001.
-He serves as the Opposition critic for the portfolio of Ethics & Democracy and the portfolio of Diversity, Equality & Human Rights.
-David is also the critic for Parks, Culture & Sport and Tourism.
-As well, David is chair of the NDP caucus.
+He serves as the Opposition critic for Labour; Workers’ Compensation Board; the portfolio of Ethics & Democracy and Diversity, Equality & Human Rights.
+As well, David is the deputy chair of the NDP caucus.

 On August 10th, 2018 David announced that he would not seek reelection in the 2020 provincial election.
 David is committed to completing his full term but is looking forward to retirement and spending more time with his children and grandchildren.

 While in government, David served a variety of roles for Premier Lorne Calvert.
 As Minister of Labour, he was especially proud of implementing Saskatchewan’s newest holiday – Family Day.
 Many workplace safety improvements such as the new anti-harassment unit and labour standards in the North took place during his time at Labour.

 Serving as Minister of Environment from 2003 to 2006, David released the first major biodiversity action plan in Western Canada.
 Other initiatives such as Saskatchewan’s Green Strategy and The Great Sand Hills Land Use Strategy highlight David’s commitment to our province’s built and natural environment.

 David also served as Legislative Secretary for SchoolPlus and in 2002; he was vice-chair of the Premier’s Voluntary Sector Initiative producing the report Saskatchewan’s Voluntary Sector: Reflecting Our Strength.